LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ## Putting it all together

-Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready cleaned
+Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready partly cleaned
 files that we have provided.
-In this wrap-up exercise, we will perform many of the same tasks with real data sets.
+In this wrap-up exercise, we will perform many of the same tasks but start by doing some further cleaning of the dataset.
 This lesson also covers data visualization.

 As opposed to the previous ones, this lesson does not give step-by-step directions to each of the tasks.
 Use the lesson materials you've already gone